nadiahpk/nadiahpk.github.io/_posts/2021-11-18-maladaptation.md

 However, some authors (e.g., Sober and Wilson) use the label 'group selection' for mechanisms similar to what we might model using Wright's Infinite Islands.
-The mechanism is still individual selection --- and that's how you model it --- but there is a sense that the islands are groups that are competing.
+The mechanism is still individual selection --- and that's how you model it --- but there is perhaps a sense that the islands are groups that are competing.
 Actually, the mechanism is usually that competition between individuals is being exported outside the group (Taylor 1992; West et al., 2006), and the kinds of social-learning type models that can produce polymorphism (a recent example might be García & Traulsen (2019)) also work by exporting competition (imitation is global).
-Therefore, what I think Fehr and Henrich (2003) are saying is that the polymorphism that is observed in real humans looks similar to what is predicted by 'group selection' models;
+Therefore, I think what Fehr and Henrich (2003) are saying is that the polymorphism that is observed in real humans looks similar to what is predicted by these 'group selection' models;
-therefore, the likely explanation probably involves a groups-based mechanism.
+therefore, the likely explanation probably involves a similar mechanism.

 **I took home 5 key messages from the strong-reciprocity debate**: